Steve Young: 1993 season

 Before the start of the 1993 season, team owner Eddie DeBartolo Jr. announced that he wanted Montana to resume his role as starting quarterback for the 49ers.
 However, a rift in the locker room had developed, with players split on whom they wanted at quarterback.
 In the spring of 1993, at Montana's request, San Francisco traded Montana to the Kansas City Chiefs.
 Young was now the 49ers' undisputed starter, and would remain so for the rest of his career.
-But once again, he had a rough start to the season.
+But once again, Young had a rough start to the season.
 Over the first four games of 1993, Young, who was hindered by a swollen thumb on his throwing hand, threw eight interceptions, more than he had thrown during the entire 1992 season.
-But after his thumb healed, Young went on an incredible streak over a span of seven games, throwing 16 touchdown passes with only 2 interceptions and a 122.2 passer rating.
-By the end of the year, Young set franchise records for most passing yards (4,023), and consecutive passes thrown without an interception (189), (later eclipsed by Alex Smith in 2012) while leading the NFL in touchdown passes (29) and passer rating (101.5).
-The team slipped to a 10–6 record, but advanced to the NFC championship game again by blowing out the New York Giants 44–3 in the divisional round.
-However, once again they were defeated by the Dallas Cowboys, this time 38–21.
+But after his thumb healed, Young went on an incredible streak over a span of seven games, throwing 16 touchdown passes with only two interceptions and a 122.2 passer rating.
+By the end of the year, Young set franchise records for most passing yards (4,023), and consecutive passes thrown without an interception (189, later eclipsed by Alex Smith in 2012), while leading the NFL in touchdown passes (29) and passer rating (101.5).
+The team slipped to a 10–6 record, but advanced to the NFC championship game again by blowing out the New York Giants 44–3 in the Divisional Round.
+However, they were again defeated by the Dallas Cowboys, this time 38–21.